AI-Augmented Thyroid Scintigraphy for Robust Classification of Disease: Conclusion

 \section{Conclusion}

-This study examined the impact of various augmentation strategies, including SD-, FM-, and CA-based methods, on thyroid classification using ResNet18.
-Our results show that FM-based augmentation, particularly when combined with the original dataset (O+FM) or CA (O+FM+CA), consistently outperformed SD-based approaches.
-FM enables smoother, more controlled image transformations, preserving key structural and intensity details crucial for classification.
+In this study, we explored the impact of different augmentation strategies, including SD-, FM-, and CA-based, on thyroid classification using ResNet18.
+Our findings demonstrated that FM-based augmentation, particularly O+FM and O+FM+CA, consistently led to superior performance compared to all SD-based approaches.
+Between the top two configurations, O+FM showed a statistically significant advantage, achieving the highest overall accuracy, F1-scores, and AUC.
+This indicates that high-fidelity generative augmentation using FM is robust and highly effective on its own, precluding the strict need for conventional image transformations.